databio/bedbuncher/README.md

 Examples of bedsets:
 - BED files with regions count greater than 1000 (query: `regions_no>%s` query_val: `1000`)
-- BED files produced in ChiP-seq experiments
+- BED files produced in ChIP-seq experiments

 ## To run the pipeline
 1. Clone the repository